mateoRc/lab/content/docs/architecture/forge.md

 - **Dashboard renderer:** converts a summary into plain text and proportional bars.

-The health endpoint is public inside the private Compose network.
+The health and status endpoints are public inside the private Compose network.
 Other endpoints require the Forge service token.

 ## Data model